ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The model definition can be provided either as a string (`--model_definition`) or as YAML file (`--model_definition_file`).
 Details on how to write your model definition are provided in the [Model Definition](#model-definition) section.

-During training Ludwig saves two sets of weights for the model, one that is the weights at the end of the epoch where the best performance on the validation measure was achieved and one that is the weights at the end of the latest epoch.
+During training Ludwig saves two sets of weights for the model, one that is the weights at the end of the epoch where the best performance on the validation metric was achieved and one that is the weights at the end of the latest epoch.
 The reason for keeping the second set is to be able to resume training in case the training process gets interrupted somehow.

 To resume training using the latest weights and the whole history of progress so far you have to specify the `--model_resume_path` argument.